zuchunshan/NNparser/readme.md

 ​		2 execute command

-​				`python keras2table.py -n newmodel  --model your_model`
+​`python keras2table.py -n newmodel  --model your_model`

 ## 5. Advances

-​	One can further analyze the various configures of a NN models by changing default settings in the codes.
+One can further analyze the various configures of a NN models by changing default settings in the codes.
 Two examples are shown below.

-​	Note that the functions ( getmodel() & modelLst() ) mentioned below also demonstrate the ways to add a neural network model.
+Note that the functions ( getmodel() & modelLst() ) mentioned below also demonstrate the ways to add a neural network model.
 Additional neural network models can be added using the similar approaches.

 ### Example 1: bert in keras-tf